Why Derry really is the home of Hallowe’en!

 Working under the guidance of the North West Carnival Initiative, over 600 participants pull together to bring the celebration to life on the streets of the city on Halloween night, drawing crowds of 40,000 for the official Carnival parade – a figure which grows year on year as word about the event continues to spread.

 What was once a local affair is now a draw for visitors from all over the world, with people flocking from the US, Canada, Europe and even Russia to enjoy the colourful display which is steeped in local myth and folklore.

-Last year over 90,000 people enjoyed the rich programme of events over the five days of the festival, with plans now to extend the festivities to a full week.
-Events have also been added in recent years to take in Strabane town and other rural
+Last year over 100,000 people enjoyed the rich programme of events over the five days of the festival, with plans now to extend the festivities further.
+Events have also been added in recent years to take in Strabane town and other rural hubs.